 Some students have to work to pay for college, some consider their school work their only job and fortunately don’t have to find work outside their studies, and others choose to work while at school to supplement their spending.
 Whatever the reason, it is rarely a negative when a student gets a job, whether it is to pay tuition or housing, plan for their spring break trip (see our spring break blog for more information on that) or to backpack throughout Europe after graduation or simply to augment their wardrobe; working, while in school, is not new.

-FSU will even help students find jobs both on and off campus by visiting the Career Center.
-There is also a Part-Time Job Fair held each fall and spring for the purpose of connecting local employers, both on and off campus, with FSU students.
-Students can also check on CraigsList, Indeed, SimplyHired, SnagaJob, Monster, and WayUp for possible opportunities.
+FSU will even help students find jobs both on and off-campus by visiting the Career Center.
+There is also a Part-Time Job Fair held each fall and spring for the purpose of connecting local employers, both on and off-campus, with FSU students.
+Students can also check on CraigsList, Indeed, SimplyHired, SnagaJob, Monster, Handshake – that is powered by FSU – and WayUp for possible opportunities.

 Check out what students are doing at FSU to make money.

 CARE.com – students can sign up and post availability to babysit, dog sit, tutor, etc. The average pay is about $12 an hour.